My number one among rye breads: packed with sunflower and pumpkin seeds and it's a sourdough on rye starter.

 This is a blonde Pumpernickel without the Pumpernickely crumbliness.
 As all rye breads it is best after a couple of days’ rest, sliced thinly, not toasted (though some will argue).

-Rye isn’t quite the thing for gluten free diet, this little I know, but it is more digestible for those lighter affected with intolerance.
+It isn't.
+Rye isn’t the holy grain (haha) for gluten free diet, this little I know, but it is more digestible for those lighter affected with intolerance.

 I was making this alongside the Borodinsky, the true blue (black) rye because I didn’t want to waste my rye starter.
 We sliced both loaves in turn over a few days and the prize actually went to this seeded number: a third of Borodinsky loaf was still left after the seedy one was long gone.